lm3nitro/Projects/Proxy/mitmproxy/mitmproxy.md

 ![Pasted image 20240604220425](https://github.com/lm3nitro/Projects/assets/55665256/5d07e47a-05d2-4e94-b056-829465e71810)

-After installation, mitmproxy, mitmdump and mitmweb are also added to your path and can be invoked from the command line.
+After installating mitmproxy, mitmdump and mitmweb are also added to the path and can be invoked from the command line.

 + mitmproxy: Gives you an interactive command-line interface
 + mitmweb: Gives you a browser-based GUI